 At 38 weeks, I thought it would be interesting to look back and reflect on each of the three trimesters of pregnancy.
 There were some things that I expected, others that were completely out of the blue and some that I hadn’t experienced while other mothers-to-be did.
-As the content is a bit long, this will broken into three parts, starting with (of course) the first trimester.
+As the content is a bit long, this will be broken into three parts, starting with (of course) the first trimester.

-A Hangover that Lasts Weeks
+Pregnancy — The Hangover that Lasts Weeks

 Ah, the first trimester.
 It feels like so long ago.
 My husband was kind enough (cough, cough) to take videos of me during this time, which I looked at last week.
 90% of the videos consisted of me lying on the couch, cocooned in a blanket, and barely functioning.